 "We are not against those who have an Islamist perspective," Zizo explains, chain-smoking the local brand of Cleopatra cigarettes, "but we are against the faction of the Muslim Brotherhood who we protested against and contributed to its downfall on June 30.
 We are against the one faction that wants to dominate."

-Citing articles allowing for the military trial of civilians and the autonomy granted to the military institution, the Front ultimately decided to boycott the vote for a constitution passed overwhelmingly in January, culling 98 percent of the vote.
+Citing articles allowing for the military trial of civilians and the autonomy granted to the military institution, the Front ultimately decided to boycott the vote for a constitution, which passed overwhelmingly in January, garnering 98 percent of the vote.
 Thirty-nine percent of the electorate participated in a referendum that witnessed a low turnout of young voters.
 Arrests insured that no one was campaigning for a no vote.
-While a dozen people lost their lives in clashes during the two days of voting, state and private media honed in on the celebrations surrounding the new charter featuring middle-aged women dancing in the street.
+While a dozen people lost their lives in clashes during the two days of voting, state and private media honed in on the celebrations surrounding the new charter, featuring middle-aged women dancing in the street.

 Squeezed between the dominant camps of backers of the military or the Brotherhood, the Front's revolutionaries realize they have never been weaker.
 They have lost the regard of a public that stereotypes them as renegades in beguiling Guy Fawkes disguises hurling Molotov cocktails in battles with police.

 On the Thursday before January 25 a group of young men and women held a dialog and strategy session at the office of the Revolution Path Front.
 They went over scenarios of what they expected on the third anniversary of the start of popular uprising and discussed options for grass-roots mobilization.
 Their simple objective was to prove the young revolutionaries still have a presence on the street.